Aliases for MANEA Gene

 GeneCards Summary for MANEA Gene

 MANEA (Mannosidase, Endo-Alpha) is a Protein Coding gene.
-Diseases associated with MANEA include dracunculiasis.
+Diseases associated with MANEA include dracunculiasis and substance dependence.
 Among its related pathways are Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include alpha-mannosidase activity and glycoprotein endo-alpha-1,2-mannosidase activity.
 An important paralog of this gene is MANEAL.